There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

 #5: The Mint Green Crochet Harness That’s Actually Cute Enough to Frame

-This mint green crochet harness is worked in a double crochet shell stitch using what looks like a medium-weight (size 4) acrylic-cotton blend yarn — that sage-green colorway is chef’s kiss.
-The body panel sits wide and flat across the chest, and the adjustable strap with a looped metal ring closure wraps around the belly for a snug, secure fit.
+This mint green crochet harness is worked in a double crochet shell stitch with what appears to be a medium-weight (size 4) acrylic-cotton blend yarn.
+I love that sage-green colorway.
+The body panel sits wide and flat across the chest, and the adjustable strap with a looped metal ring closure wraps around the belly for a snug fit.

-To recreate this, you’ll need about 150–200 yards of size 4 worsted weight yarn in a heathered mint tone and a 5.0mm crochet hook.
-The main body panel is crocheted flat in rows using a textured shell or cluster stitch — that bumpy, dimensional surface you see?
-That’s what distributes pressure across your pup’s chest instead of one single point.
+What you’ll need to create this look is 150 to 200 yards of size 4 worsted weight yarn in a heathered mint shade and a 5.0mm crochet hook.
+The body panel is crocheted flat in rows using a textured shell or cluster stitch.
+The textured effect provides a surface with bumps rather than a hard, single point of pressure for your pup’s chest.

-The belly strap is crocheted separately as a long, narrow strip, then attached to the body panel and finished with two small metal O-rings for leash attachment.
-Keep this in mind: the strap length needs to match your dog’s girth measurement, so measure twice before you start that section.
+The belly strap is crocheted as a long, narrow strip separately, then attached to the body panel and finished off with two small metal O-rings for attaching the leash.
+Note: the length of the belly strap should match your dog’s girth measurement, so measure your dog twice before beginning that section.

-And the O-ring closure means no plastic buckles that snap and break — it holds, washes well, and stays soft against fur.
+By the way, the O-ring closure means no plastic buckles to break, and it’s easy to hold and wash.
+Plus, the O-ring stays soft against fur.

 📸 Photo credit: Instagram @carolscrochetedcreations